-The EH with various significance levels is overall the best in recovering the correct shape of the true density, which can be seen visually in Figure~\ref{fig:harp}, and also quantitatively w.r.t.~skewness in Table~\ref{tab:harp_skew}.
-Concerning mode detection, EH with larger significance levels usually performs better, at the expense of lower confidence about the inference; For large sample sizes ($n \ge 1500$), EH with different significance levels will eventually identify the correct number of modes, see Table~\ref{tab:harp_mode}.
-Note further that EH outperforms all other methods in terms of estimation error w.r.t.~Kolmogorov metric, and is only slightly worse than DK in terms of MISE, see Tables~\ref{tab:harp_mise} and~\ref{tab:harp_kol}.
-The DK is again the best in mode detection, but it has a tendency to bias the exact shapes and locations of modes (see e.g.~the local maxima near 30 in Figure~\ref{fig:harp}); It also significantly underestimates the skewness of the truth (cf.~Table \ref{tab:harp_skew}).
-The classical histograms are generally less competitive; Visually, Hw performs better in the region $[40, 60]$, while Ha is better in $[0, 40]$, see again Figure~\ref{fig:harp}; Moreover, Ha is preferred w.r.t.~mode detection and estimation error, but Hw is favored w.r.t.~skewness preservation.
-This dilemma in deciding between Ha and Hw reflects the underlying difficulty of the problem.
+{Harp density:} We now consider the Gaussian mixture density, $0.2 \mathcal{N}(0, 0.5) + 0.2 \mathcal{N}(5, 1) + 0.2 \mathcal{N}(15, 2) + 0.2 \mathcal{N}(30, 4) + 0.2 \mathcal{N}(60, 8)$, termed the {harp density} due to the similarity in shape (cf.~Fig.~\ref{fig:harp}).
+It encodes the difficulty to have modes at several scales, increasingly more difficult to detect from left to right.
+The comparison is shown in Fig.~\ref{fig:harp}, and Tables~\ref{tab:harp_mode},~\ref{tab:harp_mise},~\ref{tab:harp_kol} and~\ref{tab:harp_skew}.
+The essential histogram with various significance levels $\alpha$ is overall the best in recovering the shape of the true density (Fig.~\ref{fig:harp}), and also quantitatively regarding skewness (Table~\ref{tab:harp_skew}).
+Concerning mode detection, the essential histogram with larger $\alpha$ usually performs better, at the expense of lower confidence about the inference.
+For large sample sizes ($n \ge 1500$), the essential histogram with different $\alpha$ will eventually identify the correct number of modes (Table~\ref{tab:harp_mode}).
+Further, the essential histogram outperforms all other methods in estimation error measured by the Kolmogorov metric, and is only slightly worse than DK in terms of the mean integrated squared error (Tables~\ref{tab:harp_mise} and~\ref{tab:harp_kol}).
+The \DK estimator is again the best in mode detection, but it has a tendency to bias the exact shapes and locations of modes (see e.g.~the local maxima near 30 in Fig.~\ref{fig:harp}); It also significantly underestimates the skewness of the truth (Table \ref{tab:harp_skew}).
+The classical histograms are generally less competitive; visually, the equal bin width histograms perform better in the region $[40, 60]$, while the equal block area histogram is better in $[0, 40]$, see again Fig.~\ref{fig:harp}.
+Moreover, the equal block area histogram is preferred in~mode detection and estimation error, but the equal bin width histogram is favored in~skewness preservation.
+This dilemma in deciding between these two type of histograms reflects the underlying difficulty of the problem.